In this article

 -Require tooth reduction

 -Need costly replacements if damaged

 -Can’t be removed

 -Much less expensive than traditional veneers

 |-Transparent, so less thorough at hiding discoloration or damage|

 Lumineers can help treat a variety of common dental issues, including:

-In order to find out if you are a good candidate for lumineers, find a certified lumineers dentist near you, and schedule a consultation.
+To find out if you are a good candidate for Lumineers, find a certified Lumineers dentist near you, and schedule a consultation.